colonwq/kds_analogclock/README.md

 The hands are regenerated when they move from a previous location.
 The hour hand updates only when it aligns with a tick mark.

 ### Update time
 The base class will call the connectNetwork() after 12 hours of run time has passed.

 ### Dynamic sizing on startup
 The size of the various elements is calculated based on the side of the display.
 The radius of the clock face is the smaller dimension of the display dimensions.
 All other elements are based from the radius with the values pre-calculated on startup.

-## Utilities and Example code
+## Utilities
-- examples/funhouse is example code.py and library to use the Adafruit Funhouse
-- examples/m4matrix is example code.py and library to use the Adafruit M4Matrix portal and LED display panel
-- examples/macropad_rp2040 is an example code.py and library to use the Adafruit Macropad and PCF8523 RTC module
 - examples/macropad_rp2040/RTC-pcf8523/code.py is an example code.py to program an RTC.
 This was written to use the Adafruit Micropad display wrapper class.
 The actual RTC code is small but portable.
-- examples/magtag is an example code.py and library to use the Adafruit Magtag
-- examples/pyportal is an example code.py and library to use the Adafruit Pyportal

 ## Possible future / Todos
 - Add more boards and displays